NextronSystems/thor-thunderstorm-setup-guide/usage/next-steps.rst

 Config entry to forward logs to a SIEM

-We recommend reading chapter 16 “Syslog” in the THOR User Manual for details on the SYSLOG forwarding flags.
+We recommend reading chapter 10.2 Syslog or TCP/UDP Output in the `THOR User Manual <https://thor-manual.nextron-systems.com/en/latest/>`_ for details on the SYSLOG forwarding flags.
 You can find it in the folder /opt/nextron/thunderstorm/docs after a successful Thunderstorm installation on Linux or in the “Downloads” section in the customer